Wednesday, June 17, 2009

-Read Write Edit Word Document With FileStream StreamWriter ASP.NET
+Read Write Edit Word Document In ASP.NET

+In this article i am explaining how to Read Write Edit Word Document With FileStream StreamWriter In ASP.NET.
 For this i've added a textbox for input text to be written in word document and a button to write, same for reading text from word file.

 The word file created is saved in a folder named document in root of application. which can be changed to desired location.